mmorgans/open-egm4/README.md

 ## Features

 - Real-time CO₂ charting with multi-channel support
-- Session persistence with automatic database saving and resume capability
+- Session persistence with automatic database saving and resuming
-- Multiple different probe types, including SRC-1
+- Automatically detects and supports all probe types, including SRC-1
-- Plot-based data filtering for multi-location measurements
+- Data filtering based on plot number
-- Smart export with plot and date filtering
+- Exporting data to a .csv with plot and date filters
-- Auto-saves raw data to timestamped log files and SQLite database
-- Device status indicators for warmup temperature and zero check progress
+- Status indicators for warmup temperature and zero checking

 ## Installation